-Because of a number of recent massive data breaches and numerous smaller scale data losses, sensitive personal information of hundreds of millions of consumers regularly becomes subject to potential criminal use, including identity theft.
+Recent major data breaches and numerous smaller scale data losses regularly subject the sensitive personal information of hundreds of millions of consumers around the world to potential criminal use, including identity theft.
 Such personal information may include consumer names, dates of birth, or Social Security numbers (SSNs) as well as trade-level data for financial accounts.
-The prevalence and magnitude of identity theft in the United States has been widely documented and publicized in recent years.
-The U.S. Bureau of Justice Statistics reported that, in 2016, 26 million U.S. consumers (about 10 percent of adults) were victims of at least one incident of identity theft.
-These victims reported gross financial losses of approximately \$17.5 billion (Harrell, 2019) and experienced significant emotional distress owing to the fraud.
-Yet, much less is known about the consequences of identity theft for individual consumers or about consumers' response to identity theft, particularly in the context of their credit behavior.
+In the United States, the prevalence and magnitude of identity theft has been widely documented and publicized in recent years.
+The U.S. Bureau of Justice Statistics (BJS) reported that in 2016, 26 million U.S. consumers (about 10 percent of adults) were victims of at least one incident of identity theft.
+These victims reported gross financial losses of approximately \$17.5 billion (Harrell, 2019) and experienced significant emotional distress owing to the fraud.1